vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works internally.md

 Where the following holds:
 1. `vptr` represents the internally generated virtual table pointer inserted within each object whose class declares or inherits one or more virtual functions.
 In practice, its name is mangled.
 There may be multiple vptrs within a complex class derivation.
-As you can see in above image we have used `_vptr_protocol_t`.
+As you can see in the above image we have used `_vptr_protocol_t`.
 2. `1` in `vptr[ 1 ]` is the index into the virtual table slot associated with `authenticate()`.
 3. protocol in its second occurrence represents the `this` pointer.

 - When we inherit `protocol_t` class to `wifi_t` class, this virtual table will be literally overridden with its respective overridden/polymorphic function slot.
-Each virtual function has fixed index in the virtual table, no matter how long inheritance hierarchy is.
+Each virtual function has a fixed index in the virtual table, no matter how long the inheritance hierarchy is.
 - If `derived` class introduce a new virtual function not present in the base class, the virtual table will be grown by a slot and the address of the function is placed within that slot.

 - If you want to summarize virtual keyword functionality in two words then its `indirect calling` of a polymorphic function.